12 Day Sacred Passage

 The gently rolling lawns of West Winds are a favorite for local guanaco herds, which spend hot days near the creek or under the shade of tall poplar trees.
 Located three kilometers from the park headquarters, the campground is car accessible via a gravel road (4x4 vehicle recommended).
 The campground is also accessible by the La Vega Trail, which connects the campground to the headquarters (about a 30-minute walk).
 The campground has full bathrooms that include showers, flushing toilets, and sinks.
 Eight cook shelters offer visitors a protected space to eat and relax, regardless of weather.
 The campground accommodates up to 60 tents.
 Although solar hot water is available for much of the year, the system has limited capacity, so we cannot guarantee a hot shower.

 Food will be provided by our local culinary team.
-There will be 3 meals a day prepared and served in the West Wind Campground with snakes provided in-between meals.
+There will be 3 meals a day prepared and served in the West Wind Campground with snacks provided in-between meals.
 For those who choose not to fast during the “Allone” nature time, we will provide you with light food to bring to your solo sites.
 Our first dinner will be at the Lodge at Valle Chacabuco.

 Transportation and Getting to Patagonia National Park